openforis/sepal-doc/docs/source/team/contribute.rst

 Page edit
 ^^^^^^^^^

-If you would like to make modifications to an existing article in the documentation because you've seen a typo or would like to improve an explanation, select the :code:`Edit on GitHub` button in the pane on the right side of your browser window (if the button isn't available, use your browser's **Zoom out** function or open the pane using the triple bar button [☰] in the upper-right corner).
+If you would like to make modifications to an existing article in the documentation because you've seen a typo or would like to improve an explanation, select the :code:`Edit on GitHub` button in the pane on the right side of your browser window (if the button isn't visible, use your browser's **Zoom out** function or open the pane using the triple bar button [☰] in the upper-right corner).

 .. figure:: ../_images/team/contribute/edit_page.png
     :alt: Edit page button